Where are you located?

 How often should I come in for a session?

 This is also your choice and somewhat dependent on what you are seeking guidance with.
-However, it is recommended that in most cases, at the beginning of the process, once per week is sufficient.
+However, it is recommended that in most cases, at the beginning of the process, once per week or every two weeks is sufficient.
 Leaving too much time between sessions can lead to the loss of momentum and motivation.
 Therapy is like exercise in that progress will become more obvious if we take part regularly.
-However, it is also beneficial to leave at least a few days between sessions so that you have time to digest the work that has been done and give it a chance to playout in the real world.
+However, it is also beneficial to leave at least a few days between sessions so that you have time to digest the work that has been done and give it a chance to play out in life outside of the counselling room.

 What if I need to cancel a session?